How years of online misinformation erupted into real-world insurrection

 But it was not just 2020’s chaos that led to Wednesday’s uprising.
 It was the result of years of disinformation aimed at fomenting unrest.
 In Barrett’s report on misinformation in the 2020 election, he notes a unique feature about the most recent spate of political disinformation: It was designed to sow discord that lead to action offline.
 This first became apparent during the 2016 election when outside actors, such as the Russian troll farm Internet Research Agency, set up false interest groups online that would often lead their followers into protest or other action.

 Such activity continued through to the 2020 election.
 In the summer of 2018, a fake account scheduled a counter-protest to a planned white supremacist gathering in Washington, D.C.
-The fake account coordinated with other groups online to amass a large number of counter-demonstrators.
+The fake account coordinated with other groups online to amass a large number of counterdemonstrators.
 Facebook identified the account as fraudulent, removed it, and notified 2,600 users who expressed interest in the event, according to Barrett’s report.
 “In the end, only 40 white supremacists showed up for the rally near the White House, and they were greatly outnumbered by counter-protesters,” he wrote.

 On Wednesday morning, Joan Donovan, research director of the Shorenstein Center on Media, Politics, and Public Policy, foretold the unrest.
 “Today we will witness the full break of the MAGA movement from representative politics,” she tweeted.
 “As you watch what unfolds in DC today, remember that activists are both inside and outside the capitol.”